Legalese/Privacy-Policy

 • If you think that my website contains (or links to) material that you have the copyright on, then please contact me.

-• For that matter, if you find anything else on my website (or linked-to from it) that looks illegal to you (obscene, classified military secret, trademark infringement, etc.), then please contact me.
+• If you find anything on my website (or linked-to from it) that looks illegal to you (obscene, classified military secret, trademark infringement, etc.), then please contact me.

-• Heck, if you find anything that looks just plain stupid and/or wrong, then please contact me.
+• If you find anything that looks just plain stupid and/or wrong, then please contact me.

 In an astonishingly large percentage of situations, I'll take down a webpage (or modify it to your satisfaction) simply: